British West Indies: Jamaica and dependencies

 The Cayman Islands and Turks and Caicos Islands were grouped under Jamaica out of convenience and sometimes for historical and/or geographical reasons.
 British Honduras (later Belize) was surrounded by hostile Spanish colonies and needed the protection afforded by the Jamaican Army and Navy.
 In addition, British Honduras had been founded by loggers.
 It increased in population partly by the settlement of Englishmen migrating from Jamaica in the late 17th and early 18th centuries (settlers also immigrated directly from England; others were born in the colony.)
 From 1742, British Honduras was a dependency directly under the Governor of Jamaica.
 In 1749 the Governors of Jamaica appointed Administrators for British Honduras.

 In 1862, British Honduras became a Crown Colony; it was placed under the Governor of Jamaica with its own Lieutenant-Governor.
 In 1884 it finally broke all administrative ties with Jamaica and wanted self governance, as did Cayman Islands and the Turks and Caicos Islands.

 West Indies Federation

 The West Indies Federation was a short-lived federation that existed from 3 January 1958 to 31 May 1962.
 It consisted of several Caribbean colonies of the United Kingdom.
 The Federation's purpose was to create a political unit that would become independent from Britain as a single state, similar to the Federation of Australia or Canadian Confederation.
-However, the Federation collapsed due to internal political conflicts over how it would be governed before that could develop.
+The Federation collapsed due to internal political conflicts over how it would be governed before that could develop.